- Artist: Britney Spears

 You better work, [noun]

 Speaking of that song, as was the case with "Scream and Shout", I'm tempted to say the lyrics in the verses don't matter.
 I mean, the hook already made a rather strong statement, amirite?
 In comparison, the lyrics to the verses consists mainly of egging the crowd on to have a good time and bragging about how earth-shatteringly awesome the beat is.
 You know, just like in "Scream and Shout".
 And besides, given the poor balance between the thumping beat and Britney's soft, sirenic voice, I can hardly make out what she's saying at just about any point in the song, much less the verses.
 For example, let's go back to the start of the chorus, or wait for it to come around again, and listen to the line "You want a Bulgari?".
-I thought she was saying "Bugatti" intead of "Bulgari".
+I thought she was saying "Bugatti", yet another luxury car brand, instead of "Bulgari", a luxury jewelry brand.
 Then again, that would make three car brands in the same chorus, so at least she and her writers have some standards.
 Not good standards, mind you, we're still left with two car brands, but I guess we should take what we can get.

 "Work B**ch!" is no example of high art, let's get that out of the way.
 The melody is repetitive, although so many songs in the Top 40 these days get away with such a crime, and while the message of the lyrics is interesting, the chorus does most of the work in getting it across.
 That said, I will say that this is what "Scream & Shout" should've been like.
 Simply put, "Work B**ch!" has personality -- something so many hits are lacking in.
 And if you expect me to stick around and listen to an entire song on the radio or plunk down the dollar-plus to download a copy, you had better bring some personality to set you apart and provide a memorable listening experience.
 So in conclusion: Yes Britney, may I have some more?